boatinw99/ContactlessHouse/README.md

-Contactless House is an IoT project that aims to connect devices in the house via internet by NodeMCU, netpie, ....
+Contactless House is an IoT project that aims to connect devices in the house via the internet.
 To control the device in the house, please visit https://contactlesshouse-9cf98.web.app/